surifirstpin/AcuBI_Technical_Documents/View_Reports_TD.md

 To delete a report, choose delete from list, it will display pop-up message as shown below click delete to delete report permanently.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0711e4822adc1e6fc82e353e54ef5a7f4343b01e/images/New_version5/td_view_report_image14.png)

 <b><font color = "Black"> Image 7</b>
 ## Full-screen

-To set report to full screen click full-screen from the list.
+To set report to full screen click full-screen from the list. (refer image 6)

 To download a report in any of the following formats, click gear icon;